 Using the network traffic from a device to identify the applications that are running on the device, even in the presence of traffic encryption, is one of the most classic use cases of TA.
-Decades ago, people have investigated using traditional TA approaches to classify traffic from different applications.
+Decades ago, people have investigated using traditional TA approaches to coarsely classify traffic from different applications or application types.
 Before 2000, many researchers simply used traffic ports to identify some popular applications that have well-established ports (e.g., port 443 for HTTPS, port 110 for POP3).
-Portbased approaches fail for most emerging applications such as gaming, streaming, and messaging [178].
-Later, Karagiannis et al. proposed BLINC [179], which not only looks at port-based features, but also inspects the host's social behavior and its community behavior to determine the applications.
-Bernaille et al. [180] observe the sizes of the first few packets of an SSL connection to identify the web application, which can achieve an accuracy of more than 85%.
-There are also many machine-learning-based traditional TA approaches [14], [181]- [183] that classify application traffic according to the traffic patterns.
+Port-based approaches fail for most emerging applications such as gaming, streaming, and messaging [248].

+Later, Karagiannis et al. proposed BLINC [249], which not only looks at port-based features, but also inspects the host's social behavior and its community behavior to determine the applications.
+Bernaille et al. [250] observe the sizes of the first few packets of an SSL connection to identify the web application, which can achieve an accuracy of more than 85%.
+There are also many machine-learning-based traditional TA approaches [15], [251]-[253] that classify application traffic according to protocol-level traffic patterns.

-However, application identification with traditional TA can hardly adapt to the current network environment and meet current needs due to several limitations:
+However, application identification using traditional TA struggles to adapt to the modern network environment and distinguish between applications with similar purposes due to the following reasons: